My Origin Story as a Visual Artist.

 Naive?
 Arrogant?
 Foolhardy?
 Sometimes a huge challenge requires all three.

-And so I got out the drawing pad, watched some “how-to” videos, read some art books (looked at the pictures, and I turned the pages), got some tips from real artists—and dove in.
+And so I got out the drawing pad, watched a few “how-to” videos, read some art books (looked at the pictures, and I turned the pages), got tips from real artists—and dove in.

 That was the fall of 2022.

-Since then I’ve drawn dozens upon dozens of portraits of friends, family, celebrities, and strangers.
-I work mostly with ink, pencil, and a bit of watercolor.
-But I have yet to try something as ambitious as that big beautiful painting that still hangs in our home.
+Since then I’ve drawn dozens upon dozens of portraits of friends, family, the famous and the infamous.
+I work mostly in ink, with a bit of pencil and watercolor.
+But I have yet to try something as ambitious as that big beautiful canvas that still hangs in our home.

-But I also know my strengths—capturing likeness and attitude—which I lean into whenever I decide to draw an interesting face.
+But I also know my key strength—the ability to economically capture human likeness and attitude—which I lean into whenever I draw an interesting face.
 Maybe yours will be next.

 Thanks for reading.
-Now please have a look at the “Portraits” section if you haven’t already.
+Please have a look at the “Portraits” section if you haven’t already.